ndreynolds/ndreynolds.github.com/posts/2015-02-10-rust-first-impressions.md

 title: Rust: First Impressions
 ---

 I recently decided to give the [Rust programming language][1] a try.
 Although Rust had crossed my radar a few times before, I'd never gotten much further than *Hello World!*.
 The language has undergone a lot of change over the last few years, but things appear to finally be slowing down for its upcoming 1.0 release.

 <!--more-->

 ### The Project

-My latest encounter with Rust began when I set out to [write a ray tracer][7] to get some experience with graphics programming.
+My latest encounter with Rust began when I set out to write a ray tracer to get some experience with graphics programming.
 I initially considered a few different languages.